benner-sistemas/messaging/README.md

 ## One Messaging API to rule them all!

-We provide an extremely simple and intuitive API for sending and receiving messages to either RabbitMQ, ActiveMQ, AmazonSQS or AzureQueue:
+We provide an extremely simple and intuitive API for sending and receiving messages to either RabbitMQ, ActiveMQ, Amazon SQS or Azure Queue:

 `Messaging.Enqueue("queue-name", "hello world!");`

 `var message = Messaging.Dequeue("queue-name");`

 Yep, you got that right!
-You code just once, on a extremly simple way, and run over any message broker.
+You code just once, on an extremly simple way, and run over any message broker.
 No vendor lock-in, no code refactoring.
 All the magic relies on configuration (file or injected code).

 ## Behavior matters

-It's important to notice that Messaging API was born to work on an specific way:
+It's important to notice that Messaging API was born to work on a specific way:
 * First in, first out
-* One producer send
+* One producer sends
-* Only one consumer receive
+* Only one consumer receives
-* If consumer fails receiving or processing, message returns to queue
+* If consumer fails at receiving or processing, the message returns to queue
-* Message will not be lost
+* The message will not be lost

-Enqueue and Dequeue operations was designed to ensure that an sent message by the _sender_ sucessfuly arrives on the _receiver_.
+Enqueue and Dequeue operations were designed to ensure that a sent message by the _sender_ successfully arrives on the _receiver_.
 That means that we pursuit _Publisher Confirms_ and  _Consumer Acknoledgement_ approach across any supported broker.

 ## Get Started